sdretu/elaoin-website/_drafts/2012-03-08-My Review of Automating ActionScript Projects with.md

+---
+layout: post
-My Review of Automating ActionScript Projects with Eclipse and Ant
+title:  "My Review of Automating ActionScript Projects with Eclipse and Ant"
+date:   2012-03-08 16:43:18 +0100
+tags: blog
+---

 Originally submitted at O’Reilly